NicolaDes/GeometricNeuralNetwork/README.md

-# Geometric Neural Netowrk
+# Geometric Neural Network
 **Geometry Neural Network** is a Neural Network wich exploit linear algebra objects to compute neural network operations.
 In general with a set of operations between linear algebra objects any form of the NN can be done.
 For example also a Neural Network where each layer is a cube can be done.
 This operations are:
 - Dot product